cyx977/pythoncryptography/README.md

 current implementation of our caesar can be decrypted easily.
 however;

-kerckoff's principle: Eve should not be able to break the ciphers even when he knows the cipher key
-the attacker even if he know the algorithm(not the key); he shouldn't be able to decrypt it.
+kerckoff's principle: Eve should not be able to break the ciphers even when he knows the cipher algorithm the attacker even if he know the algorithm(not the key); he shouldn't be able to decrypt it.

 rule of thumb is to use substitution cipher instead of shifting cipher. this leaves the pool of 26! permutatins.